Maximizing and Satisficing in Multi-armed Bandits with Graph Information: Theoretical Analysis of

-where $k(G) = \left| \mathcal{C} \right|$.
-Then, with probability at least $1-\delta$, \algoname{}: (a) terminates in no more than $T$ rounds, and (b) returns the best arm $a^\ast = \arg\max_i \mu_i$. \end{theorem} We will now make some remarks about the theorem. \\ \textbf{Remark 1.} The required number of samples for successful elimination of suboptimal arms, and therefore the successful identification of the best arm, can be split into three categories based on the sets defined in Definition~\ref{def:b_d_set_def}.
-All {\em non-competitive arms} $\mathcal{N}$ can be eliminated with at most $|\mathcal{C}(G)|$ plays; that is, one play per connected component suffices to eliminate these arms.
+\begin{remark} The required number of samples for successful elimination of suboptimal arms, and therefore the successful identification of the best arm, can be split into two categories based on the sets defined in Definition~\ref{def:b_d_set_def}.
 Each sub-optimal {\em highly competitive arm} $j\in \mathcal{H}$ requires $\mathcal{O}(1/\Delta_j^2)$ samples, which is comparable to the classical (graph-free) best-arm identification problem.
-Finally, the moderately competitive arms $\mathcal{M}$ can be eliminated with at most one play, depending on the influence factor.
-We refer the reader to Appendix~\ref{app:factor_analysis} for a more detailed discussion on this.
-Indeed, the smaller $\mathcal{H}$ is, and the larger the other two sets are, the more the benefit of the graph side information is.
+Additionally, the non-competitive arms $\mathcal{N}$ can be eliminated without being played, depending on the influence factor: one round of the cyclic sampling suffices to eliminate these arms (even if they are never played!).
+We refer the reader to Appendix~\ref{app:generic_sample_complexity} for a more detailed discussion.
+Indeed, the smaller $|\mathcal{H}|$ is, the more the graph side information benefits \algoname and vice-versa. \end{remark}

-\textbf{Remark 2. }As can be seen from Definition~\ref{def:b_d_set_def}, the size of $\mathcal{N}$ grows and $\mathcal{H}$ shrinks as the value of $\mathfrak{I}(\cdot, \cdot)$ increases.
-Hence the best sample complexity is obtained when underlying graph $G$ consists of completely connected clusters.